Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 3 - 9:15

+I have a plan for the map, it's not _very_ interesting, but it will do.
+If I had more time I'd add interactive elements to the map, and it definitely would have been better to do either a golf style game with multiple simple maps or if the throwing knife had worked, and I could use that for locomotion, but I'm happy with how much I've achieved by myself.

+Lets get this map made!

 ### Day 3 - 8:50

 Timer done and nicely presented.
 Need to shrink the pot's collision sphere as you can clip it while bouncing over the